DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 2.0 Right click on the the following [link](https://raw.githubusercontent.com/DevOps-Girls/devopsgirls-bootcamp3/master/templates/module2-ecs-static-site.yaml) and save the *module2-ecs-static-site.yaml*  in your local machine / computer / laptop.

-2.1 Login with your credential to the AWS account, you have to do the same steps of the Module 1:
+2.1 Login with your credential to the **same** AWS account you have used in the Module 1:

 2.1.1 Open a web browser and go to https://xxxxxx.signin.aws.amazon.com/console.
 Log in using your supplied account credentials.